-On-campus work authorization is work for Boston College including commercial firms on campus which provide direct services to students (such as the BC Bookstore, owned by Follet) or off-campus employment which has a contract-based educational affiliation with the University, is an integral part of the student's educational program, and is conducted under the supervision of a faculty advisor (for example, research which is part of a grant which is not payable through BC)
+On-campus work authorization is work for Boston College including commercial firms on campus which provide direct services to students (such as the BC Bookstore, owned by Follet) or in rare cases, off-campus employment which has a contract-based educational affiliation with the University, is an integral part of the student's educational program, and is conducted under the supervision of a faculty advisor (for example, research which is part of a grant which is not payable through BC)

 - Students who are transferring to another school or have graduated and will be starting a new degree program at another school, are eligible to work on campus during the summer of this transition period.

 Am I eligible to work on campus?